mshikebkhan/khan_diary/README.md

-KhanDiary: Online Diary Writing and Mood Tracking Platform
+Online Diary Writing and Mood Tracking Platform

 Description
 KhanDiary is a Django-based online platform that redefines diary writing by blending personal expression with emotional insights and community connection.